What biochemical blood test is normal? table. Normal cholesterol value in women

 • decrease in urea;

-• albumin level can be changed in both directions.
+• Albumin levels can be altered in both directions.

-The norms of a biochemical blood test in pregnant women differ from the standard ones in some categories.
+The norms for biochemical blood tests in pregnant women differ from the standard ones in some categories.
 Such changes are normal and are associated with physiological changes in the body of the expectant mother.

 The remaining indicators in pregnant women should remain unchanged, which will indicate a positive pregnancy, as well as the health of the mother and baby.

-Each of the trace elements is an important component of the woman's body, contributing to its proper functioning.
+Each of the microelements is an important component of a woman’s body, contributing to its proper functioning.
 Therefore, they must be treated with due care.

-Standard micronutrients that can be seen through biochemistry include:
+Standard microelements that can be seen using biochemistry include:

 • Sodium.
-Promotes the absorption of calcium, participates in the reaction of the skin to external stimuli.
-Abnormalities can prove the presence of diabetes, urinary tract problems, kidney or liver failure (134-143 mmol / l);
+Promotes the absorption of calcium, participates in the reaction of the skin to external irritants.
+Deviations from the norm may indicate the presence of diabetes, urinary tract problems, kidney or liver failure (134-143 mmol/l);

 • Potassium.
 Responsible for the work of the heart.
-Non-compliance with fixed indicators may indicate problems with blood vessels, gastrointestinal organs, diabetes and cancerous tumors (3.5-5.3 mmol / l);
+Non-compliance with fixed indicators may indicate problems with blood vessels, gastrointestinal tract organs, diabetes and cancer (3.5-5.3 mmol/l);

 • Chlorine.
-Participates in the normalization of the pH of the circulatory system.
-A discrepancy with fixed indicators may indicate the inoperability of many organs, a lack of fluid in the body, and hormonal abnormalities.
+Participates in normalizing the pH of the circulatory system.
+Non-compliance with fixed indicators may indicate the inoperability of many organs, lack of fluid in the body, or hormonal imbalances.
 (93-113 mmol/l);

 • Magnesium.
-It contributes to the normalization of processes at the cellular level, is responsible for the reaction of the muscle cover to external stimuli.
-Non-compliance with fixed indicators may indicate diseases of internal organs, as well as ill-conceived nutrition (0.66-1.03 mmol / l);
+Promotes the normalization of processes at the cellular level, is responsible for the reaction of muscle tissue to external stimuli.
+Non-compliance with fixed indicators may indicate diseases of internal organs, as well as ill-conceived nutrition (0.66-1.03 mmol/l);

 • Calcium.
-Responsible for the work of various internal systems, also takes part in the formation of bones.
-Non-compliance with the norm can mean a lack of vitamins, ill-conceived nutrition, diseases of human organs and systems (2.13-2.6 mmol / l);
+Responsible for the functioning of various internal systems, also takes part in the formation of bones.
+Non-compliance with the norm may mean a lack of vitamins, ill-conceived nutrition, diseases of human organs and systems (2.13-2.6 mmol/l);

 • Zinc(13-18 mmol/l);

-In some cases, the indicators may deviate from the norm, for example, during pregnancy.
-Therefore, you should not draw premature conclusions on your own, but entrust this to a specialist.
+In some cases, indicators may deviate from the norm, for example, during pregnancy.
+Therefore, you should not make premature conclusions on your own, but entrust this to a specialist.

 Biochemistry indicators